This bacon wrapped turkey roll (roulade) is extra juicy due to brining and is accompanied by a simple Mediterranean oregano sauce.

-I like when life is simple… When you get up in the morning and you know what your day has in store for you.
+This bacon wrapped Mediterranean turkey roll (roulade) is actually pretty simple.
+So is the Mediterranean oregano sauce.
+And I like it when life is simple… When you get up in the morning and you know what your day has in store for you.
 I also enjoy simple things in life.
 And that includes food.
 Yes, complex and bold flavors can be appealing but who doesn’t enjoy a simple grilled burger, or some french fries sprinkled with some sea salt flakes?
 A humble soft serve vanilla ice cream with a velvety, creamy taste?
 Or a tiny chocolate truffle only made by some chocolate and cream?
 (OK, and a few drops of brandy, just to heighten the flavor!)

 Today’s dish is exactly that.
 Humble but delicious.
 Great in its simplicity.

-The dressing.
-Olive oil, lemon and oregano is, as you may know, a classic Mediterranean combination – by the way, my mediterranean potato salad is drizzled with an olive oil and lemon dressing that takes it to a whole new level.
+The Mediterranean oregano sauce.
+Olive oil, lemon and oregano is, as you may know, a classic Mediterranean combination – by the way, this mediterranean potato salad is drizzled with an olive oil and lemon dressing that takes it to a whole new level.
 This sauce is sometimes used as a marinade for meats before grilling and other times as a dressing for salads or meat and fish dishes to freshen them up.

 Tips for this recipe: